tinkerbell/rufio/docs/README.md

 ```
 The `connection` object contains the required fields for establising a BMC connection.
 Fields `host`, `port` represent the BMC IP for the physical machine and `insecureTLS` instructs weather to use insecure TLS connectivity for performing BMC API calls.
 Field `authSecretRef` is a `SecretReference` which points to a kubernetes secret that contains the username/password for authenticating BMC API calls.
 ### Machine controller
 When a Machine object is created on the cluster, the machine controller is responsible for updating the current state of the physical machine.
-It performs redfish/ipmitool API calls to the BMC on the physical machine and updates the `status` of the Machine object.
+It performs API calls to the BMC of the physical machine and updates the `status` of the Machine object.
 ### Job API
 The Job type is used to define a set of one-off operations/actions to be performed on a physical machine.
-These actions are performed utalizing refish/ipmitool based BMC API calls.
+These actions are performed utilizing BMC API calls.
 ```yaml
 apiVersion: bmc.tinkerbell.org/v1alpha1
 kind: Job